alexrhowe/APOLLO/README.txt

 corner 2.1.0
 Cython 0.29.21
 GCC 4.9.4
+OpenMPI 4.0.3

+Warning: in our tests, we have fonud that Intel MPI does NOT work.

 The build environment needed to run APOLLO on a computing cluster will vary with the particular cluster.
 You may need to load Anaconda and the C++